mcecode/meme-party/README.md

 and webpack-dev-server will generate one for you, though that might cause some problems because the generated certificate is a self-signed one.

-Finally, if you think using https is a hassle and want to do away with it, just leave the file blank but it **must** be there, the dev server will then default to http.
+Finally, if you think using HTTPS is a hassle and you're fine with the default port, then just leave the file blank but it **must** be there, the dev server will then default to HTTP.

 Once you finish tinkering with that, just run the following commands: